 Alimony Reform Passed in New Jersey: In a long-awaited move, Governor Chris Christie signed Alimony Reform into law on September 8.
 The historic reform measure left many wondering, what does this mean for my alimony order — or for the alimony calculations currently taking place in my divorce?
 We created an online slideshow to help make alimony reform understandable for all.

 Palimony Decision: A law passed in 2010 made it required for domestic partners who establish palimony agreements (similar to alimony, but for unmarried partners) to have their agreements put in writing.
 But what about couples who had oral palimony agreements pre-dating 2010?
 A NJ Supreme Court decision handed down in September provided important guidance.

-Domestic Violence Awareness Month: Weinberger Divorce & Family Law Group believes strongly in supporting and participating in community efforts of all kinds.
+Domestic Violence Awareness Month: Weinberger Divorce & Family Law Group, LLC believes strongly in supporting and participating in community efforts of all kinds.
 Not only has continued support gone to Eva’s Village, which helps the homeless, working poor, and people in need of a second chance find hope and success, but, this month, help went to New Jersey’s Center for Hope and Safety (formerly Shelter Our Sisters), an organization dedicated to helping men, women and children in Bergen County be safe, empowered, and free from violence and the fear of violence.

 Ray Rice Domestic Violence Fallout: In the aftermath of the extremely disturbing Ray Rice video showing showed the former Baltimore Ravens player assaulting his then-fiancee in an Atlantic City elevator, New Jersey legislators introduced three new domestic violence bills.